mama1120/rpi_ros_can_module/README.md

 ```bash
 chmod +x build_docker.sh
 ```
-The container only needs to be built once.
+The container only needs to be built once!

 ---